Tokushin Yamauchi

-Tokushin Yamauchi (山内 徳信, Yamauchi Tokushin) is a retired Japanese politician of the Social Democratic Party, a member of the House of Councillors in the Diet (national legislature).
+Tokushin Yamauchi (山内 徳信, Yamauchi Tokushin) was a Japanese politician of the Social Democratic Party, a member of the House of Councillors in the Diet (national legislature).
 A native of Yomitan, Okinawa and 1958 graduate of Ryukyu University, he was elected to the House of Councillors for the first time in 2007 after serving as mayor of Yomitan for six terms (24 years).
+Yamauchi died on 26 September 2026, aged 91.